aevri/barrie-bear/barrie_bear.md

-Barrie-Bear's residence as he always referred to it, was in everyone else's eyes little more than a tumble-down shack and nobody would have been too upset if that too had been washed away, but as it was pleasantly situated on rising ground it would probably haVe with- stood the thunderstorm and it certainly would not have flooded.
+Barrie-Bear's residence as he always referred to it, was in everyone else's eyes little more than a tumble-down shack and nobody would have been too upset if that too had been washed away, but as it was pleasantly situated on rising ground it would probably have with- stood the thunderstorm and it certainly would not have flooded.
 Sure enough when they arrived there nothing had really changed, it just looked rather pathetic.
-It had been reasonably well thatched before they left but the heavy rain and sudden gustsof wind had ripped much of it away and what was left was hanging limply on the somewhat flimsy network of roof members.
+It had been reasonably well thatched before they left but the heavy rain and sudden gusts of wind had ripped much of it away and what was left was hanging limply on the somewhat flimsy network of roof members.
 The walls were made of mud and straw and being some eighteen inches thick were only slightly eroded where the rain water had gushed off the diminished roof.
-Barrie- Bear entered via a small oak doorway and went straight to a large chest which was secured by a heavy padlock, He reached for the key which he kept secretly hidden,unfastened the lock and lifted the lid.
+Barrie- Bear entered via a small oak doorway and went straight to a large chest which was secured by a heavy padlock, He reached for the key which he kept secretly hidden, unfastened the lock and lifted the lid.

 He made several grunts of approval and closed the chest and locked